 At Marist College there are many opportunities to develop your leadership skills.
 Studies indicate that students who are involved in co-curricular activities are more satisfied with their college experience and more likely to graduate.
 As a resident student you have some unique opportunities to make an impact in your residence area.

 In addition to the leadership opportunities listed below all students are encouraged to get involved in the numerous clubs and organizations at Marist College.
-For more information contact the Office of College Activities
+For more information contact the Office of Student Activities.

-The Resident Student Council (RSC) is an organization is made up of resident students in each residence area committed to planning events and discussing issues that affect the community.
-The RSC is made up of an executive board comprising a president, vice president, secretary and treasurer and floor/ apartment representatives.
-All resident students are encouraged to attend regular RSC meetings and make an impact on their residential area.
-Elections for RSC positions are held in September.
+The Residence Hall Council (RHC) is an organization is made up of resident students in each residence area committed to planning events and discussing issues that affect the community.
+The RHC is made up of an executive board comprising a president, vice president, secretary and treasurer and floor/ apartment representatives.
+All resident students are encouraged to attend regular RHC meetings and make an impact on their residential area.
+Elections for RHC positions are held in September.
 For more information see your RA or RD.

 Resident students who display exceptional leadership are eligible to be nominated in to the National Residence Hall Honorary (NRHH).
 This national honorary allows for one percent of a college's or university's resident student population to recognized for outstanding leadership and dedication to their school.